Mariusz Wach: Wach vs. Fury

 In his next fight, Wach fought former world title challenger Hughie Fury.
 Wach managed to induce a cut on Fury in the fourth round and tried to target the cut area for the rest of the fight.
 Fury, however, rebounded well from the cut and outboxed Wach for the rest of the fight, earning a unanimous decision victory.

+Wach vs. Itauma

+Wach challenged Moses Itauma for the WBO Intercontinental heavyweight title at The O2 Arena in London on 27 July 2024 but lost via second-round stoppage.